 - Asbestos: Considered to be a carcinogen and banned from most landfills.

-- Car Batteries: Car batteries contain high levels of lead and can’t be mixed with other waste.
+- Batteries: Batteries can contain high levels of lead and can’t be mixed with other waste.

 - Contaminated Absorbents and Soils: Must be treated or disposed by hazardous waste processors.

 - Food Waste: Can attract vermin and spoil.

 - Fuel: All types of fuel are prohibited in dumpsters.

 - Industrial Drums: Substances inside are considered hazardous.